-Corwin Fox is a Canadian songwriter, producer and multi-instrumentalist who has been hailed as “a shining light in Canadian roots music” by Doug Cox (artistic director, Vancouver Island Music Festival).
-Having toured extensively across Canada, the U.S. and Australia since 1995, Corwin has been spending an increasing amount of time recording and producing other artists across a wide range of genres.
-He still plays concerts and festivals performing his songs on banjo, guitar and ukulele, and he teaches songwriting to youth each summer, but the studio has really become his focus since he founded the Corwin Fox Academy of Perpetual Excellence.
-Over the years he has played venues large and small, some by himself and some with his other projects such as Morlove or The Chimney Swallows.
+Corwin Fox is a Canadian songwriter, producer and multi-instrumentalist living on Vancouver Island.
+Having toured across four continents, Corwin has been spending an increasing amount of time recording and producing other artists across a wide range of genres.
+He still plays concerts and festivals performing his songs on banjo and guitar, and he teaches songwriting to youth each summer, but the studio has really become his focus since he founded the Corwin Fox Academy of Perpetual Excellence.
+Corwin is also playing with Richard Reed Parry's Quiet River of Dust.

 Corwin continues to write, record and tour, although he is quite content that the bulk of his time is now spent in his studio or hanging out with his kids and making soup.

 WORDS BY ARCHIE PATEMAN